-The symptoms of Email Spoofing include a large number of ‘Non-delivery Emails’ entering your inbox sporadically.
-These are emails that have been sent from another email address, but because the emails have had the ‘From’ address forged to look like your email address, any emails that have failed to be delivered will be delivered to your inbox.
+You may be receiving a large number of ‘Non-delivery Emails’ sporadically.
+These emails have been sent from another email address, but with a forged ‘From’ address to look like yours.
+And so any emails that fail to deliver will be sent to your inbox.

-This is quite common because the vast majority of ‘spoof’ emails are known to be spam by most email platforms, meaning most if not all mails will never be delivered to the intended recipient and will instead generate a ‘Non-delivery report’.
+This is quite common because the majority of ‘spoof’ emails are known as spam by most email platforms.
+This prevents them from being delivered to the intended recipient and instead generates a ‘Non-delivery report’.

 What can I do?

-As a precaution, you should change your email address’ password using the advice listed at virginmedia.com/strongpassword.
-Also, you should run a number of security checks which include anti-virus scans and checking for forwarding rules you don’t recognise.
+As a precaution, change your email account password using the advice at virginmedia.com/strongpassword.
+You can also run a number of security checks which include anti-virus scans and forwarding rules you don’t recognise.

-A full list of steps to follow are listed at virginmedia.com/emailsecurityadvice
+Check out our full list of steps at virginmedia.com/emailsecurityadvice

-If you’ve gone through all the steps listed above then it is likely your account is not compromised and instead your email address is being spoofed.
+If you’ve gone through all the steps above, it’s possible your email address is being spoofed.

 What’s the difference between being hacked and spoofed?

-When your email account is hacked or compromised, it means an unauthorised 3rd party has access to your email account.
-This indicates they’ve obtained the password for your email account, usually through malware being installed on a device you own or perhaps because you entered your details into a fraudulent phishing email.
+When your email account is hacked, an unauthorised third party has access to your email account.
+This indicates they’ve obtained the password, either through malware being installed on your device or when you’ve entered your details into a fraudulent phishing email.

-Compromised accounts can be re-secured by following the steps detailed at virginmedia.com/emailsecurityadvice
+Hacked or sometimes referred to as compromised accounts, can be re-secured by following the steps at virginmedia.com/emailsecurityadvice

-If my account is not compromised, why are the emails being sent to my contacts?
+If my account’s not been hacked, how are emails still being sent to my contacts?

-It is possible that your email account was compromised in the past and the spammers took a list of all your contacts or people’s you’ve emailed previously.
-This will then allow them to send spoofed emails that look like they’ve come from you to your contacts – when in actual fact the email never came from your address at all.
+It’s possible that your email account was hacked in the past, and the hackers took a list of all your contacts you’ve emailed previously.
+This allows them to send spoofed emails that look like they’ve come from you.

-Unfortunately, once the spammers have access to your contacts, it is not possible to stop them from sending spoofed emails to them.
+Unfortunately, once the hackers have access to your contacts, it is not possible to stop them from sending spoofed emails.

-There are also other ways that spammers can obtain details of the people you email, such as noting down email addresses listed in public mailing lists, or listing all the email addresses another email address they’ve compromised has as a contact.
+Note: There are other ways that hackers can obtain details of the people you email, such as public mailing lists or through other email address they’ve compromised.

 Will deleting my email account stop Email Spoofing?

 Unfortunately not.
-As email spoofing does not require access to your email account in order to make it look like emails have come from your address, the spoofed emails will continue to be sent even if your email address no longer exists
+As email spoofing does not require access to your email account, the spoofed emails can continue to be sent even if your email address no longer exists.